xolodniy/backoffice_app/README.md

       reportsprintstatus:               - preference to send report about open sprint status
         schedule: "00 00 05 * * MON"
         channel: "#general"
+    reportclarificationissues:          - preference to send report about clarification issues to users, that assigned, and it hasn't channel
+        schedule: "00 00 07 * * *"
+        channel:

 ### API Description